 Friends of the Hialeah Public Libraries is the only nonprofit organization supporting Hialeah’s public libraries, which first opened in 1925.
-Fresco y Más has donated almost $250 to the Friends through its Community Bag Program.
+Fresco y Más has supported the Friends through its Community Bag Program.

 Please tell us about Friends of the Hialeah Public Libraries.